 S is for sensing (as opposed to intuition.)
 This is also identified as “observant.”
 Rather than relying on intuition, ESFJs use real-time facts and observations to interpret what is happening around them.
 They look for the most obvious solutions and use straightforward, logical methods of thinking to help them get there.
 They don’t get caught up in someone else’s emotions when they are hearing their stories, although they do empathize with people around them.

 F is for feeling (as opposed to thinking.)
 Of course, people with both “feeling” and “thinking” in their personality type can do the other.
 ESFJs can really tap into someone else’s emotions.
 They just bring in their senses, rather than intuition, when helping to guide someone to the right decision.
 Similarly, they will ask others for advice to consider all sides of a story.
 This often means ESFJs can feel the weight of the world.

-Finally, J is for judgement (as opposed to perception.)
+Finally, J is for judgment (as opposed to perception.)
 People with a J in their personality type prefer structure.
-They take control of the structure of their day and make judgements about how tasks are approached.
+They take control of the structure of their day and make judgments about how tasks are approached.
 Instead of letting these decisions come to them, they want to be in control over their feelings and how they come to conclusions.
 They are a great help to friends and family members who have a P in their personality types.
-Their tendency to make judgement calls also helps wishy-washy people who need advice on what to do.
+Their tendency to make judgment calls also helps wishy-washy people who need advice on what to do.